pabloazurduy/bayesian-drm/README.md

 ## The proposed model

 The problem from `Stardust` resembles a lot the problem exposed in the [paper][1], we will, therefore, use a very similar model.
-First, we are going to talk about the **cost curve**.
-The **cost curve** is a concept introduced in the paper to explain how the heterogeneity of the "treatment effect" on the clients can lead to an improvement in performance.

-    [TODO:add cost curve explanation]

 Let's assume that the costumer demand $Y_i$ will be given by the following formula:

 $$Y_i(D) = \tau^{i}_{d}*D + \tau^{i}_{0}$$